 This section mainly describes how to prepare and check MAROON-X observations.

 Phase II observations should be set up using the Template Observations included in your program.
 These will be filled in with the targets and observing conditions from the Phase I proposal.
 It is recommended to start with these template observations in the OT and follow the How to Prepare your program note.
+It would be helpful to have the target name be Simbad-resolvable.
 See also the MAROON-X OT Details below for more detailed instructions.

 MAROON-X OT details:

-The OT does NOT have a special instrument component for MAROON-X. However, there is little to configure as MAROON-X has only one mode.
-Please fill out the Visitor Instrument section of each Observation.
+Starting 2022A, the OT has a special instrument component under the Visitor Instrument part for MAROON-X. Please fill out the Visitor Instrument section of each Observation.
 Add spectro-photometric, telluric, and RV standards as normal target observations but make a note if the telluric standard(s) need to be swapped against a similar target closer in airmass to the science target.
 How to include additional calibrations (e.g., bracketing etalon frames) is tbd.

 Name: The Visitor Instrument name should be set to "MAROON-X"